Black in AI

 Black in AI, formally called the Black in AI Workshop, is a technology research organization and affinity group, founded by computer scientists Timnit Gebru and Rediet Abebe in 2017.
 It started as a conference workshop, later pivoting into an organization.
-Black in AI increases the presence and inclusion of Black people in the field of artificial intelligence (AI) by creating space for sharing ideas, fostering collaborations, mentorship and advocacy.
+Black in AI increases the presence and inclusion of Black people in the field of artificial intelligence (AI) by creating space for sharing ideas, fostering collaborations, mentorship, and advocacy.

 History

 Black in AI was created in 2017 to address issues of lack of diversity in AI workshops, and was started as its own workshop within the Conference on Neural Information Processing Systems (NeurIPS) conference.
 Because of algorithmic bias, ethical issues, and underrepresentation of Black people in AI roles; there has been an ongoing need for unity within the AI community to have focus on these issues.
 Black in AI has strived to continue the progress of improving the presence of people of color in the field of artificial intelligence.

 In 2018 and 2019, the Black in AI workshop had many immigration visa issues to Canada, which spurred the conference to be planned for 2020 in Addis Ababa, Ethiopia.
-On December 7th, 2020, Black in AI held its 4th annual workshop and 1st virtual workshop (due to the COVID-19 pandemic).
+On December 7, 2020, Black in AI held its fourth annual workshop and first virtual workshop (due to the COVID-19 pandemic).

-In 2021, Black in AI, alongside the groups Queer in AI, and Widening NLP released a public statement refusing funding from Google, in an act of protest of Google's treatment of Timnit Gebru, Margaret Mitchell, and April Christina Curley in the events that occurred in December 2020.
+In 2021, Black in AI, alongside the groups Queer in AI and Widening NLP, released a public statement refusing funding from Google in an act of protest of Google's treatment of Timnit Gebru, Margaret Mitchell, and April Christina Curley in the events that occurred in December 2020.

 Founders

-Rediet Abebe, an Ethiopian computer scientist who specializes in algorithms and artificial intelligence.
+Rediet Abebe is an Ethiopian computer scientist who specializes in algorithms and artificial intelligence.
 She is a Computer Science Assistant Professor at the University of California, Berkeley.
 She was previously a Junior Fellow at Harvard's Society of Fellows.
 She was the first Black woman to receive a Ph.D. in computer science at Cornell University.
 She "designs and analyzes algorithms, discrete optimizations, network-based, [and] computational strategies to increase access to opportunity for historically disadvantaged populations," according to her web bio.

-Timnit was born in Ethiopia and moved to the United States at the age of fifteen.
+Timnit Gebru was born in Ethiopia and moved to the United States at the age of fifteen.
 She got her B.S. and M.S. in electrical engineering from Stanford University, as well as a PhD from the Stanford Artificial Intelligence Laboratory, where she studied computer vision under Fei-Fei Li.
-She formerly worked as a postdoctoral researcher at Microsoft Research in the Fairness Accountability Transparency and Ethics (FATE) division.
+She formerly worked as a postdoctoral researcher at Microsoft Research in the Fairness Accountability Transparency, and Ethics (FATE) division.
 She's also worked with Apple, where she assisted in the development of signal-processing algorithms for the original iPad.